 Finally, the estimated transmit signal at the $(k+1)$-th iteration can be obtained by projecting $\mathbf{t}^{k}$ onto the convex hull of the real-valued alphabet constraint $\text{conv}(\mathcal{X}_{\rm{R}})$,

-The overall algorithm of the DFP-type receiver designs is summarized in Algorithm 2, whose performance is affected by the choice of the initial point.
-Therefore, it is crucial to select an initial point that not only enhances the algorithm performance, but also maintains low computational complexity.
+Since gradient descent is adopted, receiver performance is affected by the initial point.
+Therefore, it is crucial to select an initial point that not only enhances algorithm performance but also maintains low computational complexity.
 In the DFP-type receiver, we start with the ZF decoder.
-By exploiting the Kronecker structure, the inverse in ZF detector can be computed efficiently: $\mathbf{G}_{\rm{FP}}^{\dagger}=\mathbf{P}_{\rm{FP}}^{\dagger} \otimes \mathbf{H}_{\rm{c}}^{\dagger}$.
-Since $\mathbf{P}_{\rm{FP}}^{\dagger}$ can be computed offline, the computational complexity is roughly given by $\mathcal{O}\left(K^{3}\right)$, irrelevant to the length of the snapshots.
-Given that only the matrix multiplication is involved in the gradient descent and projection operations, the overall computational complexity of the communication signal detection is roughly given by $\mathcal{O}\left(L^{2} K^{2}\right)+\mathcal{O}\left(K^{3}\right)$, and the computational complexity corresponding to the target response estimation is given by $\mathcal{O}\left(L^3 M_t^{3}\right)$, the same as the sensing only systems.
+By exploiting the Kronecker structure, the inverse in the ZF detector can be computed efficiently: $\mathbf{G}_{\rm{FP}}^{\dagger}=\mathbf{P}_{\rm{FP}}^{\dagger} \otimes \mathbf{H}_{\rm{c}}^{\dagger}$.
+Finally, the overall algorithm of the DFP-type receiver is summarized in Algorithm 2.

-In summary, adopting the DFP-type receiver instead of the fixed tradeoff factor FP-type receiver has two benefits.
-Firstly, the proposed algorithm has a more smooth path-tracing ability to the original problem, thereby reducing the difficulties of solving Problem (\ref{vbdf}) or equivalently Problem (\ref{eqvvq}).
-Secondly, although we cannot obtain the ``optimal and environment adaptive'' tradeoff factor as discussed in Remark 5, we use a ``heuristic searching method'' with an increased diversity than the fixed tradeoff factor FP-type receiver.
+In summary, adopting the DFP-type receiver instead of the fixed-tradeoff-factor FP-type receiver has two benefits.
+First, the proposed algorithm provides a smoother path for tracing the solution of the original problem, thereby reducing the difficulty of solving Problem (\ref{vbdf}) or, equivalently, Problem (\ref{eqvvq}).
+Second, although we cannot obtain the ``optimal and environment-adaptive'' tradeoff factor discussed in Remark 5, we use a heuristic search with greater diversity than that of the fixed-tradeoff-factor FP-type receiver.
 Hence, the DFP-type receiver is expected to be more robust in various scenarios.